manadream/electronics-blog/_posts/electronics/2025-11-9-240p-test-suite-on-a-raspberry-pi-zero-for-crt-testing-calibration-repair.md

 1. Go down to `Load Content` and select it.
 2. Choose `Start Directory` and you should see the roms you put in the `roms` folder
 3. Go down to `SNES-240p.sfc` and select it, then select `Nintendo - SNES / SFC (Snes9x)` as the core.
 This is very important as the settings override was set for this core only.
 4. You should see the 240p Test Suite boot up and be rendering in 240p.
-If the image is flickering at all (which means it's in 480i) or if the picture is really narrow in the center, then you need to go back and make sure you set the configs correctly.
+If the image is flickering at all (which means it's in 480i) or if the picture is really narrow and in the center, then you need to go back and make sure you set the configs correctly.

 ![240p Test Suite on SNES](/assets/img/IMG_20251109_125454.jpg)